psofiamanning/Eye/README.md

 # Eye
 <p style="font-family:verdana">In this exercise, 2 eyes are created on the screen.
-The eyes are able to follow the movement of the mouse along the screen.
+The eyes are able to follow the movement of the cursor along the screen.
 It includes 3 files: Eyes (javascript), Index (html) and Styles (css).</p>
 <div>